Autonomic System Drugs

 The direct agonists are split into alpha and beta-agonists which are subdivided into receptor subtypes

-B3-agonist – Mirabegron –> Relaxes detrusor in bladder to increase capacity in overactive bladder
+This relaxes the detrusor muscle in the bladder to increase capacity in urge incontinence.

 These are transported into nerve terminals and exchanged with NA in the vesicle.

-– Used to treat ADHD and narcolepsy, but also has the effect of reducing appetite
+They are used to treat ADHD and narcolepsy, and they also have a side effect of reducing appetite.

 Adrenergic Antagonists